derberg/arghun/README.md

 * ES6 and beyond
 * Clear and beautiful async-await

-Traversing and listing of 101 files takes 0.02sec
+Traversing and listing of 101 files (23 directories) takes 13-15ms (0.01sec)

-Traversing and listing of 422241 files takes 96sec
+Traversing and listing of 671921 files (114117 directories) takes 68-70sec

 ### Quick start